 Fluency – the ability to read aloud with speed, understanding and accuracy

 Strengthen your child's comprehension skills by asking questions while reading.
 For younger children, encourage them to engage with the pictures (e.g. “Do you see the boat?
-What colour is the cat?”).
+What color is the cat?”).
 For older children, ask questions about what you've just read, like “Why do you think the little bird was afraid?”
-“When did Sophie realise she had special powers?”
+“When did Sophie realize she had special powers?”

 Sight words are ones that cannot be easily sounded out and need to be recognized on sight.
 High‑frequency sight words are ones that occur very often in reading and writing (e.g. you, I, we, am, had, and, to, the, have, they, where, was, does).

 The strategy for learning sight words is, "See the word, say the word".
 Learning to identify and read sight words is essential for young children to become fluent readers.
 Most children will be able to learn a few sight words at the age of four (e.g., is, it, my, me, no, see, and we) and around 20 sight words by the end of their first year of school.
 You can teach sight words by playing with flashcards and using reading programs like Reading Eggs.